br0ast/simulationontology/development/README.md

 This is the documentation of the development of the Simulation Ontology.
 The ontology purpose is to describe background symbolic knowledge about cultural Symbolism.

-It was developed using SAMOD methodology [samod link].
+It was developed using [SAMOD](https://essepuntato.it/samod/) and [Extreme Design](http://ceur-ws.org/Vol-516/pap21.pdf) methodologies.

 The development stage was composed by three iterations: